Taking the Exam

 On-line remote testing:

-During the pandemic of Covid-19, online proctoring has been offered in addition to on-site proctored exams.
-Online proctored exam participants will need to allow a remote proctor to access your camera to ensure that you stay on task.
+Since the Covid-19 pandemic, online proctoring has been offered in addition to on-site proctored exams.
+Online proctored exam participants will need to allow a remote proctor to access their camera to ensure they stay on task.
 If the participant leaves the computer or accesses adjacent items that are not allowed during the exam, they may be disqualified from the exam.
 Use of a personal computer is strongly recommended due to company-computer firewalls that might interfere with the ability for live proctoring.

 No personal items are permitted while testing, including cell phones, watches, calculators or purses.
 (A timer and calculator are on the exam interface.)

 No breaks are allowed during the 3-hour exam.
 If leaving is necessary, the exam will end.

 Your exam results will be provided by e-mail within 4 weeks of closure of the exam window.
 Successful candidates receive a certificate, are provided access to the Private Certificant Directory and allowed use of one of our internationally recognized credentials (CHFP®, CPE®, CUXP®), selected at the time of application.
 Contact our office if you wish to change designations in the future.

 BCPE’s Exam Results Policy is to provide a Pass/Fail results.
 Examinations are scored electronically and converted to a scaled score.
 The score is provided as a scaled score between 200 – 500 with a pass score of 350.
 In this way, if a candidate sits the exam more than once, the scaled score can be compared to the previous scaled score.
 Therefore, a candidate may determine if his or her score improved or not between exams.
 BCPE does not provide feedback on performance on the sections of the exam because the information is not helpful.
 However, we do provide Mentoring if desired.